 - Dry cleaning is ineffective.
-Hemp does better with washing.
+The hemp in my fabric responds better to washing.

 - Keep darks separate.

 - Avoid setting wrinkles by removing promptly from the washer/dryer.
-Over-drying actually increases and sets wrinkles.
+Over-drying actually increases and sets wrinkles in hemp.

-- If you hang dry, arrange garment on the hanger and smooth collar, pockets and hems, as needed.
+- If you air dry, arrange the garment on a hanger, smoothing the collar, pockets and hems, as needed.

 - Heat and moisture remove wrinkles, so spritz or dampen in the shower or throw in the dryer for a few minutes to relax wrinkles.

 - If you iron, use fairly high heat.
 Test on the reverse side to prevent shine, especially on darker shades.

 - Hemp is tough: it wears in, not out and grows softer with use.
 A couple of dryer balls or tennis balls in a cool dryer hasten the process.
 That goes double for undyed Natural items.

 - Avoid chlorine bleaches on hemp.
 Oxy bleach products work better and are more Earth-friendly.

 The 55% hemp content in Sympatico’s fabrics dries faster with fewer wrinkles thanks to the Tencel content.
 It’s the hemp that gives the fabric its remarkable durability and odor-resistance.
 You can usually get several wearings from one cleaning.
 A third of a garment’s environmental footprint comes from its care.
 Here's more about caring for clothing in general in eco-friendly ways.